pocomane/brewed-in-the-apocalypse/bita.md

 or recalled by other moves.
 Due to its centrality it is explained in detail, trying to cover all the possible situations.

-__Face the uncertain__ - When a protagonist takes an action that risks failure or complications and there is no other more specific move that can be triggered instead, the following steps are performed:
+__Face the uncertain__ - When a PC takes an action that risks failure or complications and there is no other more specific move that can be triggered instead, the following steps are performed:

-1. The scenarist decides if the roll can be skipped.
+1. Decide if the roll can be skipped.
 2. Clearly state the success outcome.
-3. The protagonist rolls the dice with the right modifier.
+3. Roll the dice with the right modifier.
-4. The scenarist tells the consequences.
+4. Tell the consequences.

 This move represent a character action whose consequences have some degree of uncertainty.
 This can be because it may generate complications, or because